RoboSDK/Flow/README.md

 ./scripts/build.py --enable-testing --enable-examples
 ```

-If the build script doesn't built, the project because of a crash try using the `--clear-cache` flash.
+If the build script doesn't build the project because of a crash try using the `--clear-cache` flash.

 Use the `--help` option for more information.